Analysis | Rep. Jim Jordan’s false claim that Pelosi denied a request for National Guard troops

-We were convinced by House Republican staff to hold off fact-checking this tweet before last week’s testimony by key figures in the Capitol Hill security during the Jan.
+We were convinced by House Republican staff to hold off on fact-checking this tweet before last week’s testimony by key figures in the Capitol Hill security during the Jan.
 6 events.
-But if anything, that testimony further undermined Jordan’s widely-circulated tweet.
+But if anything, that testimony further undermined Jordan’s widely circulated tweet.

 (Jordan also tweeted that it “took over an hour” to get approval on Jan.
 6 for National Guard support from “Pelosi’s team” after a request was made.
-We will hold off on fact-checking that because there continues to be a gap between phone records and individual recollections of the calls.
-But The New York Times reported that video indicates Pelosi approved the request on the spot once the request was passed to her.)
+We will hold off on fact-checking that, because there continues to be a gap between phone records and individual recollections of the calls.
+But the New York Times reported that video indicates Pelosi approved the request on the spot once the request was passed to her.)

 The Facts

-There are three key players here: Steven A. Sund, the Capitol Police chief; Paul D. Irving, the House sergeant-at-arms; and Michael C. Stenger, the Senate sergeant-at-arms.
+There are three key players here: Steven A. Sund, the U.S. Capitol Police chief; Paul D. Irving, the House sergeant-at-arms; and Michael C. Stenger, the Senate sergeant-at-arms.
 All three resigned under pressure after the Jan.
 6 insurrection.

 At issue is what they discussed on Jan.
 4, two days before the Capitol riot.
 Jordan refers to Irving as “her Sergeant at arms,” but Irving, a former Secret Service supervisor, had been appointed in 2012 by then-House Speaker John Boehner (R-Ohio).

 In a Feb.
 1 letter to Pelosi, Sund wrote that he “approached the two Sergeants at Arms to request the assistance of the National Guard, as I had no authority to do so without an Emergency Declaration by the Capitol Police Board (CPB).”
 He said he spoke first to Irving, who “stated that he was concerned about the ‘optics’ and didn’t feel that the intelligence supported it.”
-Irving suggested Sund check in with Stenger, at the time chair of the CPB and get this thoughts.
+Irving suggested Sund check in with Stenger, at the time chair of the CPB and get his thoughts.
 “Instead of approving the use of the National Guard, however, Mr. Stenger suggested I ask them how quickly we could get support if needed and to ‘lean forward’ in case we had to request assistance on January 6,” Sund wrote.

 Sund said he then contacted Gen. William Walker, commanding officer of the D.C.
 National Guard.
 Walker “advised that he could repurpose 125 National Guard and have them to me fairly quickly, once approved.
 I asked General Walker to be prepared in the event that we requested them.”